modulocity/automationstationgame.com/_posts/devlog-25.md

 ## Wrap up

-Beyond of all the stuff above, I also spent a lot of time on some build mode improvements, but I'll save those for a future devlog.
+Beyond all of the stuff above, I also spent a lot of time on some build mode improvements, but I'll save those for a future devlog.
 I also decided to port a bunch of custom shader and rendering stuff to Unity's new API, which ended up taking almost a full week.
 Anyways, that's all for this devlog.
-Huge thanks to those of you that take the time read through these.
+Huge thanks to those of you who take the time to read through these.
 As usual, let me know if you have any thoughts or suggestions in the comments below or in our Discord server.

 Cheers!